Koṇāgamana: Buddhist tradition

 Koṇāgamana is said to have been born in Subhagavati Park in Sobhavati (now known as Araurakot, located about 3 km southwest of Nigalihawa) on Wednesday; because of this Koṇāgamana is placed on the Wednesday pedestal.

 Life

 Koṇāgamana Buddha was born in Sobhavati, the capital of King Sobha (present day- Nigali Sagar, Nepal) within the serene Subhagavati Park.
 His father was Yannadatta who was a Brahmin, and his mother was Uttara.
 Koṇāgamana Buddha spent three thousand years in his royal household, residing in three palaces: Tusita, Santusita, and Santuttha.

 According to Jataka, Koṇāgamana Buddha's height is traditionally described as 20 cubits high (approximately 30 feet or 9.14 meters).
 His chief wife was Rucigatta who bore him a son named Satthavaha.
 Koṇāgamana Buddha renounced the world on an elephant and practiced austerities for six months.
 He received milk-rice from Brahmin Aggisoma’s daughter and grass for his seat from the grain-watcher Tinduka.
-His enlightenment was attained under Udumbara tree.
+His enlightenment was attained under an Udumbara tree.

 Koṇāgamana Buddha died at the age of thirty thousand in Pabbatārāma.